practicald2t/practicald2t.github.io/pages/cfp.md

 # Submission

 We welcome two types of papers: regular workshop papers and non-archival submissions.
 Regular workshop papers will be included in the workshop proceedings.
-Papers should use the INLG templates.
 The page counts exclude references and appendices.
 All submissions will be given one extra page of space to address reviewers’ comments.

 - **Long papers**: *up to eight (8) pages* describing substantial, completed work, with concrete evaluation wherever appropriate.
 - **Short papers**: *up to four (4) pages of content*.
 Short papers may describe preliminary contributions, negative results, opinion pieces, or a small set of interesting results.